-Benefit from income taxes changed by \$15.7 million for the year ended December 31, 2022, from 2021 primarily due to a reduction of the valuation allowance in 2022, offset by an increase in both federal and state income taxes stemming from a swing from a loss before income taxes in 2021 to income in 2022 as a result of our restructuring efforts.
-Our investment in research and development qualifies for the research and development income tax credit under Section 41 of the Internal Revenue Code.
+The provision for income taxes changed by \$27.5 million for the year ended December 31, 2023, compared to 2022 primarily due to a reduction of the valuation allowance in 2022, as well as an increase in both federal and state income taxes stemming from higher income in 2023.
+Our investment in research and development in prior years qualified for the research and development income tax credit under Section 41 of the Internal Revenue Code.
 Unused research and development tax credits have a 20-year carryover and will provide future tax benefits once Spok's net operating losses are fully utilized.
+We did not qualify for the research and development tax credits in 2023.